yberregu/ELK_Project1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly Available, in addition to restricting Permissions to the network.
+Load balancing ensures that the application will be highly Available, in addition to restricting Traffic to the network.
 -  What aspect of security do load balancers protect?
 If Web-1 goes down, traffic will go to web-2, and so on.
 Load balancer redirects traffic to the next available zone.

  What is the advantage of a jump box?
-JumpBox restricts IP Addresses access.
-Manage who log in and out.
+JumpBox restricts IP Addresses access,access control.Manages who log in and out.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the Virtual Machine and system  logs.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
 - What does Filebeat watch for?
 Its Manages, collect log files
 -  What does Metricbeat record?
 It records system and CPU memory using elasticsearch.